MicrosoftDocs/biztalk-docs/biztalk/core/how-to-restore-your-databases.md

 >
 > [!NOTE]
 >  If you are using BAM, this is the time to restore the BAM databases.
 See [Backing Up and Restoring BAM](../core/backing-up-and-restoring-bam.md).
+>
+> [!NOTE]
+>  If you are moving databases and you are using BizTalk EDI or RosettaNet adapters some SQL ports may be setup against the BizTalk databases.
+Export bindings and search for the old database links and replace accordingly.

 ## Next Steps
  [Backing Up and Restoring BAM](../core/backing-up-and-restoring-bam.md)